-This question has been raised by Gabriele Marini, a PhD Candidate from the Interactive Design Lab (IDL), resulting in the creation of the ‘Reliable Operating Room Project’.
+This question has been raised by Gabriele Marini, a PhD candidate from the Human-Computer Interaction group, resulting in the creation of the ‘Reliable Operating Room Project’.
 The work is part of the Smart Hospital Living Lab at the University of Melbourne.

 In November 2018, Gabriele, supervised by Professor Vassilis Kostakos from the School of Computing and Information Systems, partnered with Northern Health hospital, in Epping, to launch the first stage of the study.

 In this initial phase, Gabriele developed a complex, indoor localisation system comprised of:

 - Bluetooth Beacons: To be given to surgeons and patients in the second phase of the project.
 The beacons conform to the Bluetooth Low Energy standard, which is often employed in indoor localisation technologies.
 These beacons are entirely anonymous – only the identification of the beacon, and the role of the individual is recorded for the purpose of interpreting the data collected.

 - Bluetooth Receivers: To be placed in the operating room, and the adjacent rooms used most commonly during an operation.
 Generally, one receiver is placed per room unless size dictates more are necessary.